OpenLiberty/arquillian-liberty-dependencies/README.md

 - `io.openliberty.arquillian:arquillian-liberty-remote-jakarta-junit` for using the Arquillian Liberty Remote container with JUnit
 - `io.openliberty.arquillian:arquillian-liberty-remote-jakarta-testng` for using the Arquillian Liberty Remote container with TestNG

-For Jakarta EE 8 or below, the following 4 artifacts are available:
+For Java EE 8 or below, the following 4 artifacts are available:

 - `io.openliberty.arquillian:arquillian-liberty-managed-junit` for using the Arquillian Liberty Managed container with JUnit
 - `io.openliberty.arquillian:arquillian-liberty-managed-testng` for using the Arquillian Liberty Managed container with TestNG